 Now the bad news, the pot's design (with its impossible to clean spout and perforated spout end) contributed significantly to infant mortality.

 An interesting comparison of an illustrated bubby pot next to the original -

-One comes across ceramic pots and/or cups similar to those at left and lower left when collecting.
+One comes across ceramic pots and/or spouted cups similar to those at left and lower left when collecting.

-Examples of other shaped and sized pots:
+Examples of other shaped and designed pots: